 Our processing and packaging solutions enable food and drink to be distributed and stored without refrigeration or preservatives.
 Our Food for Development initiative helps drive the development of the dairy and food value chain worldwide.
 School feeding programmes improve health and stimulate development.
 Our DEEPER IN THE PYRAMID offering is making healthy food accessible to low-income households.

 We prefer to use materials from renewable sources, and our long-term goal is that all our packaging will be made from 100% renewable materials.
-The aseptic technology and packaging help to reduce food.
+The aseptic technology and packaging help to reduce food waste.

 Top material aspects: food availability, customer health and safety, food waste